 A. A Resolutions Committee of five members will be appointed by the CCCC Chair.
 The committee will invite members or groups of members to submit resolutions, will receive such resolutions and create any of its own that may seem proper, will edit all resolutions to ensure clarity, and will present the resolutions to the Annual Business Meeting in written form.
 Other rules for handling resolutions will be presented to the Annual Business Meeting for adoption at the outset, but until procedures are adopted, rules from the previous Annual Business Meeting will prevail.

-B. The site of the CCCC Annual Convention will be chosen at least four years in advance by the Executive Committee from a list of options prepared by the Executive Secretary-Treasurer.
+B. The site of the CCCC Annual Convention will be chosen at least three years in advance by the Executive Committee from a list of options prepared by the Executive Secretary-Treasurer.
 The Officers' Committee may recommend revisions of the list.

 C. Budgets for the convention program and Local Arrangements Committee must be approved by the Officers' Committee.

 D. Special awards may be presented at the CCCC Annual Convention.
 Such awards are established upon the approval of the Executive Committee.
 Recipients of these awards will be determined by committees appointed by the Chair or Associate Chair.